blume0F/Weather-and-news-app-angular/README.md

-Angular app that fetches weather from https://openweathermap.org/api API and location based news from the https://openweathermap.org/api API.
+Angular app that fetches weather from https://openweathermap.org/api API and displays location based news from the https://openweathermap.org/api API.
 This project is a practice implementation from the Angular Course by Stephen Grider :]

 # Landing